joohyeon/ctakes-installation/README.md

 TODO: It is 2019 now.. show how to upgrade the UMLS lookup table.

-## Set cTAKES Home Directory
+## Set Home Enviornment

 Let's set a cTAKES Home Directory on Windows environment.
 I typically use short cut "Windows button" + "Pause" to open System in Control pannel, or you can follow Control Panel > System and Security > System.
-Then you click "Advanced system settings" -> "Environment Variables" -> Add "CTAKES_HOME" in the Variable name, and "D:\cTAKES\apache-ctakes-4.0.0" in the Variable value.
+Then you click "Advanced system settings" -> "Environment Variables".
+Add cTAKES Home Directory.

-TODO: How to use UMLS dataset and getting its permission.
+example)
+Variable Name: CTAKES_HOME
+Variable Value: D:\cTAKES\apache-ctakes-4.0.0

 ### Quick Check